fstnetwork/module-api/Workshop/mintIL.md

 - **permission**
-  - Only Master could use
+  - Only Master can use
-  - Master would be consumed ETH gasprice
+  - Master will be consumed ETH gasprice